heinwessels/DwarfsOfLight/README.md

 # Dwarfs Of Light
-This is an implementation of a Entity Component System (ECS) based game engine, with a game built on top of it.
-The game is about dwarfs walking around in a dark cave with torches.
+This is an implementation from scratch of a Entity Component System (ECS) based game engine, with a game built on top of it.
+The game is about dwarfs walking around in a dark cave with torches and dynamic lighting.
 The goal is to learn more about C++ containers, smart pointers, memory management, and hopefully templates.

 ## Problems Solved